Archive for September, 2007

 LINDSAY GRAYSON, Austin Hospital, Victoria, Australia

-A hand hygiene campaign implemented in six hospitals in Victoria, Australia has saved lives from MRSA, and saved twice as much money as it cost.
-Lindsay Grayson from Austin Hospital explained his data to Derek Thorne.
+A hand hygiene campaign implemented in six hospitals in Victoria, Australia has saved lives from MRSA, and

 BORIS: A. baumanni Highly Resistant β-Lactamase and Varying Susceptibility Patterns